 Human trafficking is global epidemic happening not just in developing countries, but in our own backyard as well.
 Traffickers target the most vulnerable among us, frequently preying on homeless or disadvantaged young people who have suffered abuse, mental illness, and addiction.

 To combat trafficking in New York, District Attorney Vance created our first-of-its kind Human Trafficking Response Unit.
 Our HTRU investigates and prosecutes sex and labor trafficking cases, and provides support for victims and their families in partnership with advocacy groups.
 Our specially-trained prosecutors work with our in-house social worker, financial analyst, and other professional staff to tackle every facet of trafficking operations.
 Our team employs long-term investigative techniques — including wiretaps and forensic analysis — as part of an evidence-based approach used to build these complex cases, in which victims are often afraid to testify or cooperate with the investigation.

 Unique to our work is the use of sophisticated technology such as Memex, a suite of digital tools that analyze the vast world of online prostitution advertisements.
 Memex scours areas of the internet out of the reach of typical search engines and compiles ads into a database that allows us to draw connections between the photos and contact information contained within – helping identify new victims of trafficking and support existing cases.

-- DA Vance: Tech Exec Sentenced to Prison For Brutal Sexual Assault at The W Hotel
+- DA Vance: Three Men Sentenced to Lengthy Prison Terms For Coordinated, Targeted Sexual Assaults

 - DA Vance: U.E.S.
 Rapist Sentenced to Prison Following Sex Crimes Unit’s Tenth Guilty Verdict of 2018